Queen Elizabeth II to bury her ‘strength and stay’ Prince Philip | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-LONDON, Apr 17 — Queen Elizabeth II bids a final farewell to her late husband, Prince Philip, today, at a funeral restricted by coronavirus rules but reflecting his long life of military and public service.
+WINDSOR, April 17 — Queen Elizabeth II bids a final farewell to her late husband Prince Philip yesterday, at a funeral restricted by coronavirus rules but reflecting his long life of military and public service.

-The ceremony behind the stately walls of Windsor Castle, west of London, will be watched by an expected television audience of millions, with the public urged to stay away because of the pandemic.
+The ceremony with just 30 mourners behind the stately walls of Windsor Castle, west of London, will be watched by an expected television audience of millions, with the public urged to stay away because of the pandemic.

+But people were still expected to turn out in Windsor, prompting barriers to be erected along the sweeping Long Walk to the castle gates patrolled by uniformed police.

+In the town, one man who gave only his first name, Mark, told AFP: “There are hundreds of us today.
+People are not supposed to come.
+But this is a once-in-a-generation event.

 The Duke of Edinburgh — described by royals as “the grandfather of the nation” — died on April 9, aged 99, just weeks after spending more than a month in hospital for treatment of a heart condition and an infection.